git-girl/superproductivity-cli/README.md

 ## Steps
 - get a thing running that can output json from superproductivity
   - there is the 2 minute backup thing but then you cant write to the data and get reads only
-  - [ ] understand how the three syncing methods work and how you can hook into them
+  - [x] understand how the three syncing methods work and how you can hook into them
-    - [ ] sync file
+    - [x] sync file
+      - syncs to given filepath ez

     - [ ] sync webdav
+      - big uff i think its the same as with dropbox in that it requires you to sync back onto your device
+      - also alternative just sync it via local file that is in your drop box or webdav path

-    - [ ] sync dropbox
+    - [x] sync dropbox
-      - via some authcode
+      - while this isnt great and syncs directly to dropbox you can attach to it via the syncing back to the device
+      - app data is stored in `$HOME/Dropbox/Apps/super_productivity/super_productivity/sp.json`

     - if attaching to them in some form isnt possible id need to block the sync point and then reimplement all syncing features which i dont think is good